BSc Cancer Biology and Immunology 36 months Undergraduate Programme By University of Bristol |TopUniversities

 On Campus

 In your first year, you will gain a broad understanding of the biology of normal and cancerous cells.
-In addition to studying the immune system, you will take pathology, microbiology and biochemistry units.
+In addition to studying the immune system and the immune response, you will take pathology, microbiology and biochemistry units.

-In the second year, you will study the cellular and molecular basis of cancer and its therapy, as well as autoimmune diseases, such as multiple sclerosis, diabetes and arthritis, and human cancers caused by viruses, such as papillomavirus and hepatitis B. You will take molecular genetics and an optional unit, possibly biochemistry, from a selection offered.
+In the second year, you will study the cellular and molecular basis of cancer and its therapy, as well as autoimmune diseases, such as multiple sclerosis, diabetes and arthritis, and human cancers caused by viruses, such as papillomavirus and hepatitis B. You will take molecular genetics units and an optional unit, possibly Bench to Bedside and Beyond, from a selection offered.

-In the final year, you will undertake a research project or scientific dissertation, working in a research or teaching laboratory in our Biomedical Sciences building or one of the hospitals.
-Your work may even be published in scientific literature.
+In the third year, you will undertake a grant proposal or research project working in our research projects laboratory in our Biomedical Sciences Building or one of the hospitals.

 The four-year BSc Cancer Biology and Immunology with Study in Industry is available by transfer after securing a placement during your second year.